Toward a Distributed Radio Telescope Using Global IoT Networks: Calibration Methods and Feasibility Analysis: Rough Performance Estimation and Comparative Analysis

-Fig.~\ref{fig:comparision_telescope} illustrates a comparison of the approximate survey speeds for several current and next‑generation major radio telescopes, including the Green Bank Telescope Focal L‑Band Array (GBT-FLAG)~\cite{roshi2018performance}, the Five‑hundred‑meter Aperture Spherical Telescope 19‑Beam Receiver (FAST-19)~\cite{li2016five}, the Next Generation Very Large Array (ngVLA)~\cite{ngVLA}, the Square Kilometre Array Phase 1 at Mid‑Frequency (SKA-I Mid)~\cite{SKA_MID,dewdney2009square}, the Deep Synoptic Array 2000 (DSA-2000)~\cite{hallinan2019dsa}, and the proposed IoT-enabled telescope.
-Notably, compared with the DSA‑2000, which currently exhibits the highest survey speed among systems under construction, the proposed IoT-enabled telescope is projected to achieve a survey speed that is five orders of magnitude higher.
+Fig.~\ref{fig:comparision_telescope} compares the estimated survey speeds of several leading current and next-generation radio telescopes, including the Green Bank Telescope Focal L-Band Array (GBT-FLAG)~\cite{roshi2018performance}, the Five-hundred-meter Aperture Spherical Telescope 19-Beam Receiver (FAST-19)~\cite{li2016five}, the Next Generation Very Large Array (ngVLA)~\cite{selina2018next}, the Square Kilometre Array Phase 1 at Mid-Frequency (SKA-I Mid)~\cite{braun2019anticipated}, the Deep Synoptic Array 2000 (DSA-2000)~\cite{hallinan2019dsa}, and the proposed IoT-enabled telescope.
+Survey speed serves as the most important figure of merit for evaluating the capability of both single-dish and interferometric radio telescopes.
+Remarkably, the proposed IoT-enabled telescope is projected to achieve a survey speed nearly five orders of magnitude greater than that of the DSA-2000, which is currently under development and expectes to have the highest survey speed.

 Furthermore, it is important to note that conventional radio telescopes—both current and future—require substantial infrastructure investments, are engineered for low-noise performance, and must be situated in radio quiet zones.
 In contrast, IoT-enabled radio telescopes leverage existing IoT infrastructure as receivers and the potential use of existing low-orbit satellites as calibrators, thereby eliminating the need for expensive, dedicated systems.
 Consequently, these systems can operate in interference-rich environments, enabling efficient spectrum sharing with wireless communication networks.